Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Introduction

-\item [$\circ$] In section 3 the rigorous derivation of the discrete analogue of Magnus expansion is exhibited, after having first derived the discrete version of Dyson series.
-These derivations are realized by means of the discrete analogue of the evolution problem (\ref{evo1}).
-Linearization of the discrete evolution problem leads naturally to the continuous equation (\ref{evo1}).
-Furthermore, we show that the discrete Dyson series are expressed in terms of a tridendriform algebra actions, whereas the Magnus expansion is expressed in terms of a pre-Lie algebra action.
+\item In Section~\ref{section3}, the rigorous derivation of the discrete analogue of Magnus expansion and discrete pre-Lie Magnus expansion are exhibited, after having first derived the discrete version of Dyson series taking into account contributions of extra higher-order terms in the formal series expansion in powers of $\alpha$ that do not appear neither in the continuous case nor in the linearized discrete version~\cite{EbraMan}, when dealing with iterated integrals or sums respectively.
+These derivations are realized by means of the discrete analogue of the evolution problem~(\ref{evo1}).
+Linearization of the discrete evolution problem leads naturally to the continuous equation~(\ref{evo1}).
+Furthermore, we extract the discrete Dyson series, which are expressed in terms of a tridendriform algebra binary operation, whereas the explicit discrete pre-Lie Magnus expansion is derived.
+We emphasize that the novelty in our identification is the presence of extra higher-order terms that never appear in the continuous or linear discrete case.
+These additional terms are crucial when identifying the $N$-coproducts of the Yangian as tridendriform and pre-Lie algebras.
 Construction of a brace multiplication from this pre-Lie algebra immediately follows.
 Explicit expressions of the first few elements of both expansions are provided.
-Taking the continuum limits of these expressions we recover the continuous Magnus expression. and the pre-Lie Magnus formula.
-In subsection 3.1 we consider alternative discrete Dyson and Magnus expansions, which again can be expressed using tridendriform and pre-Lie algebra actions.
-The various discrete expansions are associated to distinct quantum algebras as will be transparent in section 4.
-In subsection 3.2 we present two basic examples/applications related to the ``backward'' and ``forward'' Dyson and Magnus expansions.
-The first example is related to gauge transformations of matrix valued fields, whereas the second one describes the discrete and continuous evolution problem of certain classes of open boundary systems.
+Taking the continuum limits of these expressions, we recover the continuous Magnus expansion and the known pre-Lie Magnus formula.
+Also the linear discrete expansion~\cite{EbraMan} is recovered in Remark~\ref{remark12}.
+In~Section~\ref{section3.1}, we consider alternative discrete Dyson and Magnus expansions, which again can be expressed using tridendriform and pre-Lie algebras.
+The various discrete expansions are associated to distinct quantum algebras as will be transparent in Section~\ref{section4}.
+In~Section~\ref{section3.2}, we present two basic examples/applications related to the backward and forward Dyson and Magnus expansions (see related equations~(\ref{discrete}) and~(\ref{discrete2}) later in the manuscript).
+The first example is related to gauge transformations of matrix valued fields, whereas the second one describes the discrete and continuous evolution problem when folding is also considered (see equation~(\ref{open})).